Iain-S/AdventOfAction/README.md

 ## Development Setup

-1. Install Python 3.13.
+1. Install Poetry.
-2. Install Pyre-check, with `pip install pyre-check`.
+2. Install Advent of Action, with `poetry install`.
 3. Install the pre-commit hooks with `pre-commit install --install-hooks`.
 4. You're good to go.